Flea Control Plan for Fall

 ).
 Be sure to spray under furniture or storage items where pupae hide.
 The spray is easy to use, and should be done in September and October if you had flea issues this year.
 If your issues were minimal, one spraying is adequate.

-If you have never done fall flea treatment, remember fleas don’t play fair!
+If you have never done fall flea treatment, remember fleas don’t play fair.
 It is all about a good game plan to stay ahead of them.
-Fleas want to get into the winter with plenty of eggs to winter over for next season.
+Fleas want to get into the winter with plenty of eggs to overwinter for next season.
 A little prevention now – A lot fewer fleas in the spring!

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical